world-federation-of-advertisers/cross_media_measurement_project_site/README.md

 #### Consumer Privacy

-*   **Re-identification:** is the process by which records in an anonymized data set can be linked to specific individuals, by combining with records in another dataset”<sup>6</sup>.
+*   **Re-identification:** is the process by which records in a de-identified data set can be linked to specific individuals, by combining with records in another dataset”<sup>6</sup>.
     *   Data providers should be able to take steps to prevent their users’ from being re-identified unless data belongs to consenting panelists
     *   Why?
 Re-identification is a risk that many industries face today.
 If data is not properly protected, it can be combined with other datasets to reveal sensitive user information.
     *   In addition to strong contractual protections, data providers will also need technical guarantees against re-identification of users, through measures such as differential privacy<sup>1</sup>.
 All methods must provide a quantifiable measure of protection.